whosonfirst/go-whosonfirst-browser/README.md

 A JSON-encoded slice of a Who's On First (WOF) GeoJSON document matching a query pattern.
 For example:

-A raw Who's On First (WOF) GeoJSON document.
-For example:

 ![](docs/images/wof-browser-montreal-select.png)

 `http://localhost:8080/select/101736545?select=properties.wof:concordances`

 `select` parameters should conform to the [GJSON path syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).
-As of this writing multiple `select` parameters are not supported.

-#### Important

-`select` parameters that do not match the regular expression defined in the `-select-pattern` flag (at startup) will trigger an error.
+As of this writing multiple `select` parameters are not supported. `select` parameters that do not match the regular expression defined in the `-select-pattern` flag (at startup) will trigger an error.

 ### SPR (Standard Places Response)